Sir William Gooch, 1st Baronet: Administration of Virginia

 He had many military credentials, including fighting under John Churchill, 1st Duke of Marlborough in his campaigns in the Low Countries and as a colonel of Gooch's American Regiment with Admiral Edward Vernon in his expedition against Cartagena, New Grenada (now in Colombia), as part of the War of Jenkins' Ear.
 During King George's War, Gooch received an appointment as brigadier-general in charge of the army raised to invade Canada, but declined.
 Gooch was made a baronet in 1746 and a major general in 1747.
 Also in 1747, Gooch made a speech condemning all religious groups aside from the established Church (the Church of England).
 However, in 1738, Gooch had given a group of Presbyterians the right to settle new territory under the conditions of the English Act of Toleration.
 In 1749, Gooch left Virginia and returned to England.

 Family and legacy

-Gooch married Rebecca Staunton (for whom Staunton, Virginia, is named), the daughter of a squire in Middlesex, England.
+Gooch married Rebecca Staunton (for whom Staunton, Virginia, is named), the daughter of a Middlesex squire.
 The two had a son named William who grew up in Williamsburg, Virginia.
-William became a naval officer, but died of the "bloody flux" at the age of 26, shortly before his parents returned to England.
+William became a Royal Navy officer but died of dysentery at the age of 26 shortly before his parents returned to England.
 Gooch honored himself with the naming of Goochland County, Virginia, in 1727.
 A residence hall at the College of William and Mary is also named in his honor.